tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 [Terms API Spec](./tac_v2016-08-18)

-#### June 5th, 2017
-* Change label for "annual sales" to "annual online processing volume" for PSP flows

 #### May 9th, 2017
 * Update and rewrite [Onboarding API Guide](../../guides/onboarding)
 * Updated all Onboarding documentation to now use the 'Bambora' name